hexchat/documentation/script_python.rst

 .. function:: find_context(server=None, channel=None)

-	Finds a context based on a channel and servername.
+	Finds a context based on a channel and servername or if no parameters are given returns the current (front) context.

 	:keyword server: if None only looks for channel name
 	:keyword channel: if None looks for front context of given server